rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 - flatpak remote-add - This uses the `Aptitude` package manager to add the remote flatpak repository.
 This allows the flatpaks to receive updates.

 !!!
 Note
     Unfortunately you do have to restart after running the commands.
+There is no "Reboot Now" message but flatpak will not be available until you reboot.

-Once your system restarts we are going to install four applications for managing the system.
+Once your system restarts we are going to install a few flatpak applications for managing the system and making life better!.

 ----------------------------------------------------------------